figayi/TMC-EvalShield/guide.md

 ## Quick start with TMCL-IDE

 Get started fast using the [TMCL-IDE](https://www.trinamic.com/support/software/tmcl-ide/).
+The order of the following steps is important!
+The motion controller needs to be powered before powering the base board, otherwise initialization will fail.

 1. Attach the shields to your TMC-EvalShield base board.
 2. Attach and turn on the power source for the connected shields.